MARKET SNAPSHOT: Stocks Under Pressure As 'life-threatening' Hurricane Irma Aims For Florida

 Continue Reading Below

-U.S. stocks were switching between small gains and losses Friday, as investors opted to err on the side of caution, bracing for a potential missile test by North Korea and for Hurricane Irma to hit the Florida coast at the weekend.
+U.S. stocks switched between small gains and losses Friday, as investors erred on the side of caution, bracing for a potential missile test by North Korea and Hurricane Irma's arrival on the Florida coast over the weekend.

 Stock indexes perked up briefly after news that the House of Representatives passed legislation extending the U.S. debt limit (http://www.marketwatch.com/story/house-passes-hurricane-aid-plus-extension-of-debt-limit-and-government-funding-2017-09-08-10914110) and government funding through Dec.
 8. The bill, already approved by the Senate, now goes to President Donald Trump for his signature.

-But modest gains were short lived and all three major benchmarks were on track to end the week with losses.
+But modest gains were short lived.
+All three major benchmarks were on track to end the week with losses.

 The S&P 500 index was off by 1 point, or 0.1%, at 2,461 and was set to book a 0.7% weekly loss.
 Of the 11 main sectors, nine were trading in negative territory.